-The invention of the rolling bearing, within the sort of wood rollers supporting, or bearing, associate object being affected is of nice antiquity, and may predate the invention of the wheel.
+The invention of the rolling bearing, within the sort of wood rollers, supporting, or bearing, the associate object being affected is of nice antiquity and may predate the invention of the wheel.
 The ball bearing was originally described by GALILEO in the 17th century.

 Types of bearings: